 - Follow the legislative process and identify the key moments for influence

 - Identify and use the different channels through which evidence can inform policy

-- Describe how learned societies and Academies can channel the voice of researchers
+- Describe how learned societies, academies and funders can channel the voice of researchers

 - Tailor evidence to suit the needs of different types of policy makers